Riptide-Labs/riptide/README.md

 # 🌊 Welcome to Riptide

-Our project goal is to give people working in IT operations the best experience to optimize and troubleshoot IT networks.
+Give people who love working with IT networks the tools they deserve to optimize and troubleshoot network traffic.
-Riptide is an open-source monitoring tool focused on network traffic.

 # 👋 Say hello